What is Pychoanalysis? Definition, Theory and More

 What is Psychoanalysis?

 Psychoanalysis is a method of treating various mental disorders.
-Psychoanalysis is formed by the theory of psychoanalysis, which focuses on the unconscious mind; unconscious mental processes.
+It is formed by a psychoanalytic theory, which focuses on the unconscious mind; unconscious mental processes.
 Psychoanalysis or the use of these techniques is sometimes described as depth psychology.

 Psychoanalysis and its associated methods are often the subject of discussion.
 It is a controversial discipline, the validity and effectiveness of which are highly controversial.
 Nevertheless, the method has a relatively strong influence within psychiatry.

-Psychoanalysis and the psychoanalysis movement originated during the clinical studies and observations of the Austrian Sigmund Freud.
-It is also Freud who coined and introduced the term psychoanalysis.
-Around the end of the nineteenth century, Freud worked with Josef Breuer, physician and physiologist.
+Around the end of the nineteenth century, Sigmund Freud worked with Josef Breuer, physician and physiologist.
 At the time, they were researching patients under hypnosis and the way ideas and impulses functioned during a hypnotic state.

 Influences Freud and psychoanalysis

-Alfred Adler, a colleague of Sigmund Freud, helped establish psychoanalysis and was one of the founders of the Vienna Psychoanalytic Society.
+Alfred Adler, a colleague of Sigmund Freud, helped establish this type of analysis and was one of the founders of the Vienna Psychoanalytic Society.
 Adler focused his theory on the individual as a whole.
 This is why he called it individual psychology.

 Karen Horney developed a theory of neuroses, based partially on the work of Sigmund Freud.
 However, she rejected various ideas, declaring parts of his work inaccurate and demeaning to women because of the described role of woman in society and evolution.